MuvikLabs/runt/README.md

     make irunt

-To install:
+To install run:

-    sudo make install
+    make install

+Note that you do NOTE need sudo, since the files will be installed in ~/.runt/

 To clean: